arcondello/docs/glossary.rst

       Complete graph
       Fully connected
-          See `complete graph`_.
+          See `complete graph`_. on wikipedia.
 A fully connected or complete :term:`binary quadratic model` is one that has interactions between all of its variables.